Banisher2005/SRM-Desk/README.md

 Pull requests are welcome.
 Some things worth working on:

-- Auto-detect batch number from the student profile page
 - Support for other SRM campus portals
 - Attendance drop notification when a subject goes below 75%
 - Support for the CGPA and grade report page